nacht-falter/sonic-explorers/README.md

 - [WaveSurfer.js](https://wavesurfer.xyz/) for playing audio and generating waveforms.
 - [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for automated testing.

+All used third party libraries contribute important features to the application.
+Axios, Leaflet, and WaveSurfer.js stand out in particular for their essential role in the project: Axios for providing the connection between the frontend and the backend part of the project, Leaflet for enabling the map/geolocation related features, and WaveSurfer.js for providing advanced audio playback capabilities and for rendering waveforms.

 ### Other Software

 - [GitHub](https://github.com/) is used to store all project files in the [repository](https://github.com/nacht-falter/sonic-explorers)